19 Eau Claire

 Click each column name to sort its values.

 Over half the population lives in the City of Eau Claire, home to UW-Eau Claire.
-Another 8,500 people live in the adjacent City of Altoona, the county’s second largest community.
+Nearly 10,000 more live in the adjacent City of Altoona, the county’s second largest community.
 These two cities vote consistently Democratic and are responsible for the county’s overall tilt, as most of the rural towns vote Republican.

 This map shows the location of each municipality in the county, as it existed in 2022.